augustin-v/brother-yields/README.md

   -H "Content-Type: application/json" \
   -d '{"prompt": "YOUR_PROMPT_HERE"}'
 ```
-Both should return a success message
+Both should return a success message with the returned prompt inside

 ### utils